 15. Manti – Turkey

 These dumplings from Turkey can be found throughout the Central Asian region, especially in northwestern China, Azerbaijan, Uzbekistan, and Kazakhstan.
-They are stuffed with ground lamb or beef spiced with black pepper and served with yoghurt sauce spiced with red pepper (or Middle Eastern sumac) or with butter.
+They are stuffed with ground lamb or beef spiced with black pepper and served with yogurt sauce spiced with red pepper (or Middle Eastern sumac) or with butter.
 These are the most luscious dumplings around the world.

 16. Maultaschen – Germany

-Maultaschen is a traditional German dish consisting of an outer layer of pasta dough and a filling of sausage meat, spinach, bread crumbs and onions and flavoured with various herbs and spices.
+Maultaschen is a traditional German dish consisting of an outer layer of pasta dough and a filling of sausage meat, spinach, bread crumbs and onions and flavored with various herbs and spices.
 They look a bit similar to the Italian ravioli and originated in the region of Swabia.
 Maultaschen are often associated with Lent.